zrwaite/CapacityController/README.md

 ## Website
+All of the code is written from scratch.
+The only library used is JQuery, the entire site is written in pure HTML, CSS, Javascript and PHP, with nothing written before the start of the time.

 <img width="1483" alt="code" src="https://user-images.githubusercontent.com/68486874/123548073-4e2eee80-d731-11eb-8e9f-3b3dd827019e.png">

 Due to time constraints, we were not able to implement many of the features we planned to.
+Sign in and registration for business customers was not implemented in time, due to some issues with mysqli.
+The admin and controller pages therefore were not able to have back-end implemented in time.

 ### Account creation
 * Takes registration information, adds to table